By Melissa Chesnut

 During his early travels, Cam Townsend met a man named Silverio Lopez.
 Silverio was one of the few Cakchiquel Indians who could understand and read a little Spanish.
 When he was working in Guatemala City, he bought a Spanish Bible.
 But it was filled with so many words and phrases he didn’t know that he couldn’t understand it!
 Frustrated, he put the book away and forgot all about it.

 Soon Silverio had to return to his village home because one of his children died and another was very sick.
-Desperate to help his child, Silverio visited the village witch doctor.
-The witch doctor blamed the sickness on the spirits of dead ancestors, and told Silverio to buy candles and put them before an image in the Antigua church.
-Silverio followed the witch doctor’s orders, but was soon in heavy debt.
+Desperate to help his child, Silverio visited the village shaman.
+The shaman blamed the sickness on the spirits of dead ancestors, and told Silverio to buy candles and put them before an image in the Antigua church.
+Silverio followed the shaman’s orders, but was soon in heavy debt.

 Silverio surrendered his life to Christ and soon became an evangelist to his own people!
 Just six months after accepting Jesus, Silverio had already led forty Cakchiquel Indians to Christ.
 His life was so drastically changed that he couldn’t help but share his newfound love with everyone he met, and his passion continued to spread.